Bill Kinneberg

-William Arthur Kinneberg (born July 4, 1957) is a former American baseball coach.
-He served as head baseball coach of the Utah Utes in 1996 and from 2005 to 2021.
-Coach Kinneberg lead the Utes to the university's first ever men's Pac-12 championship in the 2016 season, finishing with a 26–29 overall record.
+William Arthur Kinneberg (born July 4, 1957) is an American former college baseball coach.
+He served as the head baseball coach of the Utah Utes in 1996 and again from 2005 to 2021.

 Early life and education

 Born in Sewell, Chile, Kinneberg grew up in Douglas and Morenci, Arizona and Silver City, New Mexico, where he graduated from Silver High School in 1975.

 Kinneberg began his college baseball career at the junior college level pitching for Central Arizona College from 1976 to 1977 and transferred to the University of Arizona to play for the Arizona Wildcats from 1978 to 1979 under Jerry Kindall.
 As a senior in 1979, Kinneberg had a 7–4 record and led Arizona to an appearance in the College World Series.

 Kinneberg was a pitcher for the Arizona Wildcats, owning a 7–4 record with 7 saves over two seasons.
 He appeared in the 1979 College World Series with the Wildcats.